Reyna Isis

-Yaksiry Palacios López (born February 8, 1993), better known by her ring name Reyna Isis ("Queen Isis"), is a Mexican luchadora (or female professional wrestler) who works for Consejo Mundial de Lucha Libre (CMLL), where she is a two-time former Mexican National Women's Champion.
+Yaksiry Palacios López (born February 8, 1993), better known by her ring name Reyna Isis ("Queen Isis"), is a Mexican professional wrestler who works for Consejo Mundial de Lucha Libre (CMLL), where she is a two-time former Mexican National Women's Champion.
 She portrays a ruda ("bad guy") wrestling character.

 She started her career as a valet for the group Los Guerreros Tuareg, but later transitioned into an in-ring worker.
 Aside from CMLL, she has also wrestled on the Mexican independent circuit and in Japan.
 Her ring gear alluded to the original Egyptian Queen Isis with her veil-like mask and she lost her mask to La Jarochita at the CMLL 89th Anniversary Show.